nextflow-io/training/docs/hands_on/03_setup.md

 ## Gitpod

 This material intends to be a quick hands-on tutorial on Nextflow, so we prepared a Gitpod environment with everything you need to follow it.
-Gitpod offers a virtual machine with everything already set up for you, accessible from your web browser.
+Gitpod offers a virtual machine with everything already set up for you, accessible from your web browser or built into your code editor (eg. VSCode).
 To start, click on the button bellow.

 [![Open in GitPod](https://img.shields.io/badge/Gitpod-%20Open%20in%20Gitpod-908a85?logo=gitpod)](https://gitpod.io/#https://github.com/nextflow-io/training)